mygychoi/mygychoi.github.io/resume.md

 I am a Backend engineer with a passion for leveraging Python to develop robust web applications.
 Experienced in designing and implementing solutions using Python-based frameworks.
-Excited about exploring GraphQL for high-performance APIs.
+Learning about exploring GraphQL for high-performance APIs.

 ## Skills